FAQ

 This will set up a bigwig track on the hg19 assembly in your config.json.

-Note that you can also use remote URLs
+You can also use remote URLs:

 jbrowse add-track http://yourremote/myfile.bam